 “Echo Collective don’t just play music beautifully, they become the music”

-Echo Collective was conceived when Hermant and Leiter collaborated with Adam Wiltzie and Dustin O’Halloran’s A Winged Victory For The Sullen.
+Echo Collective was conceived when Margaret Hermant and Neil Leiter collaborated with Adam Wiltzie and Dustin O’Halloran’s A Winged Victory For The Sullen.
 The American-born Leiter was introduced to Wiltzie by their mutual friend, the Pulitzer Prize-winning composer and musician Caroline Shaw.
 Since this inception, Leiter, and Belgian violinist and harpist Hermant, has gone on to perform as Echo Collective in venues such as Royal Albert Hall, Concertgebouw Amsterdam and L’Auditori Barcelona, as well as festivals such as Latitude, Big Ears, ATP, La Route du Rock, Eurosonic, Reeperbahn and Primavera.

-In September 2019, they released “12 conversations with Thilo Heinzmann”, their album of the music of Jóhann Jóhannsson on Deustche Grammophon, receiving critical acclaim from Guardian (‘poignant beauty’) and Pitchfork.
-Prior to this Echo Collective released their breakthrough album “Echo Collective plays Amnesiac”, a re-working of the Radiohead album, in 2018, helping to establish their unique sound and firmly establishing them as the leading creative force in this overwhelmingly popular genre.
-2020 sees Echo Collective release their own original music on 7K!
+2020 saw Echo Collective release their own original music on 7K!.
+The See Within connects their past with the present, absorbing the experience of collaboration to feed their own inventive beauty and confirming them as genuine creators.
+For The See Within, Echo have been nominated twice for “Composer of the Year” and “Classic Without Borders” at the Opus Klassik 2021 Awards.
+In September 2019, they released ‘12 conversations with Thilo Heinzmann’, their album of the music of Jóhann Jóhannsson on Deustche Grammophon, receiving critical acclaim from Guardian (‘poignant beauty’) and Pitchfork.
+Prior to this Echo Collective released their breakthrough album ‘Echo Collective plays Amnesiac’, a re-working of the Radiohead album, in 2018, helping to establish their unique sound and firmly establishing them as the leading creative force in this overwhelmingly popular genre.